-Buying a mouth guard from your dentist may cost as much as $500, but ordering online can reduce the cost without any loss of quality.
-Depending upon the severity of your bruxism and your specific mouth guard needs, a custom mouth guard can cost $100-$200 when purchased online and will last 6 months to 5 years.
+Buying a mouth guard from your dentist may cost as much as $500.
+However, ordering one online can reduce the cost without any loss of quality.
+Depending upon the severity of your bruxism and your specific mouth guard needs, a custom mouth guard can cost $140-$200 when purchased online, and it will last anywhere from six months to 5 years.

 Averaging $300-$500 per custom mouth guard, purchasing a dental guard through your dentist is the most expensive option.
-You are paying a mark-up for the dentist to take a mold of your teeth, while the mouth guard itself costs less than $200.
+You are paying a markup for the dentist to take a mold of your teeth, while the mouth guard itself costs less than $200.

-These guards can cost less than $20 but they do not mold to your teeth and are often large and uncomfortable.
-These bulky guards may also cause difficulty breathing which may lead to further insomnia and sleep difficulties if used as a night guard.
+These guards can cost less than $20, but they do not mold to your teeth and are often large and uncomfortable.
+These bulky guards may also cause difficulty breathing, which may lead to further insomnia and sleep difficulties if used as a night guard.

-From an Online Custom Night Mouth Guard Store
+From an Online Custom Mouth Guard Store

-Landing between the expensive mouth guards from the dentist and the cheap sporting dental guards, dental night guards can also be purchased from online custom night mouth guard stores such as ProTeethGuard.com.
-Prices range from $100 to $200 per guard, but the mouth guards are still of the same custom fit and high quality as those purchased from a dentist.
-Why the difference in price?
+Landing between the expensive mouth guards from the dentist and the cheap sporting dental guards, dental night guards can also be purchased from online custom mouth guard stores, such as Pro Teeth Guard.
+Prices range from $140 to $200 per guard, but the mouth guards are still of the same custom fit and high quality as those purchased from a dentist.
+So, why the difference in price?

-A custom fitting involves creating a mold of your unique jaw and teeth upon which the guard is formed.
-This allows a perfect fit even with rigid acrylic that could not be remolded with every use.
+A custom fitting involves creating a mold of your unique jaw and teeth, upon which the guard is formed.
+This allows a perfect fit, even with rigid acrylic that could not be remolded with every use.
 This allows the mouth guard to be thinner and more discrete.
 In fact, a thin acrylic mouth guard can even be worn during the day without affecting breathing or speaking.
 You can custom fit a bite guard.

 Hardness and Material

-Within custom dental guards, there is still variation in terms of thickness, material, and intended use.
+Within custom dental guards, there is still variation in terms of thickness, material and intended use.

 The heaviest teeth grinding requires the thickest, strongest custom dental night guard.
-These durable guards usually last 2-5 years and are made of 2-3mm thick rigid acrylic.
+These durable guards usually last 2-5 years and are made of 2-3 mm thick rigid acrylic.
 Though they are typically the most expensive dental night guards, if you are suffering from severe bruxism, these heavier guards are the best way to protect your tooth enamel over time.